Covington Teen Nicholas Sandmann’s Family Meets High-Powered Lawyer Who Specializes In Libel, Slander Cases

 This response was met with some skepticism, especially as other videos of the incident showed students mocking Phillips and also making provocative statements of their own during the march.

-As WCPO reported, Nicholas Sandmann’s family has been aggressive in their response, first hiring a public relations firm with ties to Senate Majority Leader Mitch McConnell to draft the teen’s original response and now seeking the help of lawyer L. Lin Wood.
-The Sandmann family attorney, Todd McMurty, issued a press releasing saying the family consulted with Wood, who has a reputation for working with notorious clients.
+As WCPO reported, Nicholas Sandmann’s family has been aggressive in their response, first hiring a public relations firm with ties to Senate Majority Leader Mitch McConnell to draft the teen’s original response, and now seeking the help of lawyer L. Lin Wood.
+The Sandmann family attorney, Todd McMurty, issued a press release saying the family consulted with Wood, who has a reputation for working with notorious clients.

 The WCPO report noted that Wood worked for former Republican presidential candidate Herman Cain after he faced allegations of sexual harassment, which would eventually lead to his dropping out of the 2012 presidential race.